Family seeks answers after deputy kills Missouri woman

 “The suspect allegedly threatened the deputy by stating she was armed and going to shoot him,” the patrol said in a news release.
 “The incident escalated and the deputy discharged his weapon, striking the suspect.”

-Fizer’s father, John Fizer, said Monday that she carried a gun and he doesn’t believe she became belligerent with the officer.
+Fizer’s father, John Fizer, said Monday that she never carried a gun and he doesn’t believe she became belligerent with the officer.
 He suspects his daughter had her phone in her hand “because she always had her phone in her hand.”

-“For the life of me, I can’t imagine why (the deputy) had to pull a gun and shoot a 140-pound, little skinny white girl,” Fizer said.
-“Why not use his Taser?”
+He said he couldn’t imagine what could have occurred to lead the deputy to shoot his daughter, and he questioned why the deputy didn’t use a Taser, instead.

 Hannah Fizer was driving to her job as an assistant manager at a convenience store when she was stopped.
 She was pulled over because she was ran a red light while speeding and kept going as the deputy tried to stop her, patrol Sgt.
 Bill Lowe said Monday.

-Note: This story has been corrected to reflect that John Fizer said his daughter never carried a gun, not that she carried one.